pH-7/GoodJsCode/readme.md

 ## No magic numbers 🔢

-Avoid as much as you can to hardcode changeable values which could change over time, such as the amount of total posts to display, timeout delay, and other similar information.
+Avoid as much as you can to hardcode changeable values which could change over time, such as the number of total posts to display, timeout delay, and other similar information.

 ### ❌ Code containing magic numbers